 - Start saving earlier.
-Rent or mortgage, groceries and utility bills, student loans: Maintaining your household budget and saving at the same time can be a challenge when you're living on one income.
+Maintaining your household budget and saving at the same time can be a challenge when you're living on one income.
 With this in mind, the earlier you start saving, the better.

 - Don’t leave money on the table.
 Make maximum contributions and make the most of your employer-sponsored 401(k), IRAs, and other tax-qualified plans.
 You can save after-tax dollars in annuities and other financial vehicles.